Liquid Scintillation Counter (LSC): Get the Perfect Unit for Your Laboratory Applications

 - 384-well microplates

 Improve laboratory efficiency by finding an LSC system that perfectly fits your analyses and assay types.
 Weigh in the pros and cons of each eligible liquid scintillation counting equipment, keeping in mind possible upgrades in the future.
-If you are having trouble in selecting the right equipment for your application, you can always get effective solutions and advice from industry experts like GMI.
+If you are having trouble in selecting the right equipment for your application, you can always get effective solutions and advice from industry experts like Laboratory App.
 Aside from managing your old counters, trust us to provide total solutions for liquid scintillation counter sales and support.
 Together with our partner, Meridian Biotechnologies who have been in the business for more than 35 years and who used to make cocktails for Packard and Perkin-Elmer, we deliver reliable application support as well as quality LS consumables.

 Browse our extensive portfolio of new and used liquid scintillation counters recommended for cellular research, radiation safety/health physics, ADME studies, and life science research including: